 But that’s not all!
 If you come unprepared, you can rent missing equipment here.
-They have hiking boots, pants, jackets, walking sticks, kayaks (in case you decide to explore the waters nearby), etc. And they offer adventure packages which include a night at the hotel.
-Just check their website for more details.
+They have hiking boots, pants, jackets, walking sticks, kayaks (in case you decide to explore the waters nearby), etc. Just check their website for more details.

 In case you travel by car, there is a parking area at Preikestolen mountain lodge.
 It is quite big, but it is not free: I think the cost is about 200 NOK.

 Below I put some useful info I learned along the way.
 Hope it helps 😊

 – The hike is free, you will have to pay for getting there and back only.